Pork Schnitzel

 • Flip only once.
 Flipping the chops too often will disturb the crispy breading, causing it to flake off.
 Cook the first side until done, then flip just once before cooking the other.

 • Experiment and have fun.
 Try different seasonings for the breadcrumbs.
 Smoked paprika, Parmesan, and parsley all work well.
-You can also swap the panko for crushed crackers or pretzels for added crunch.
+Swap the panko for crushed crackers or pretzels for added crunch.
+For extra flavor, I sometimes top the schnitzel with caramelized onions.

 Golden, breaded pork schnitzel with mashed potatoes and green beans in a plate.